ariostas/personal-website/content/home/experience.md

     date_start: '2014-01-01'
     date_end: '2016-05-01'
     description: >
-      - Assessed prospects for measuring the trilinear Higgs self-coupling constant at the Phase II of the LHC running at $\\sqrt{s}$ = 14 TeV.
+      - Assessed prospects for future studies of the Higgs boson at particle colliders.

-      - Evaluated prospects for measuring the CP phase in the $h\\tau\\tau$ coupling at future $e^-e^+$ colliders and studied the use of novel statistical methods that could offer higher sensitivity.
+      - Simulated and analyzed particle collisions to devise efficient algorithms to perform accurate measurements.

-      - Evaluated and improved methods for searches for charged Higgs bosons at Phase I of the LHC at $\\sqrt{s}$ = 13 TeV.
+      - Used novel statistical methods to detect subtle deviations from distributions.

 design:
   columns: '2'